bt3gl/building_blog/content/data_pipe.md

 These three conceptual steps are how most data pipelines are designed and structured, serving as a blueprint for how raw data is transformed to analysis-ready data:

 * **Extract**: sensors wait for upstream data sources.
-* **Transform**: business logic is applied (e.g. filtering, grouping, and aggregation to translate raw data into analysis-ready datasets).
+* **Transform**: business logic is applied (e.g., filtering, grouping, and aggregation to translate raw data into analysis-ready datasets).
 * **Load**: processed data is transported to a final destination.

 ### Airflow